R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 - Automated Validation: The ICD-11 API is used to programmatically validate all assigned codes and ensure they correspond to valid ICD-11 categories.

-- Final Approval: The consensus-driven matrix is formally approved and version-controlled.
-This finalized matrix serves as the definitive ground truth diagnostic classification for all images in the LegitHealth-DX dataset.
+- Final Approval: The consensus-driven mapping is formally approved and version-controlled.
+This finalized mapping serves as the definitive ground truth diagnostic classification for all images in the LegitHealth-DX dataset.

 Version Control and Traceability